 Many people will ask “what is Samhain?”, “is it Halloween?”, “Is Samhain celebrated down in the Southern Hemisphere?”.
-Let’s dive in to what it’s all about and how it works down in the south.
+Let’s dive in to what it’s all about and how it works down in the southern hemisphere.

-Samhain, is directly opposite to Beltane on the Wheel of the Year.
-Think of it as Beltane’s dark twin.
-Pronounced “sow-en”, Samhain marks the Witches New Year, the most magical and most important time of the year.
-A celebration of death and rebirth, Samhain is a time of endings, reflection of mortality, and releasing that which no longer serves in the mundane world.
-Its a time of new beginnings and setting our intentions to focus in a refreshed and renewed destiny.
+A three day celebration of death and rebirth, Samhain is a time of endings, reflection of mortality, and releasing that which no longer serves in the mundane world.
+It’s a time of rest, releasing, honouring those that have passed and setting our intentions to focus in a refreshed and renewed destiny.

-Now, you maybe still wondering if Samhain is Halloween and the answer is… YES!
+Now, you maybe still wondering is Samhain is Halloween and the answer is… yes, and no (I’ll talk about Halloween later on).
 Unfortunately those of us here in the Southern Hemisphere tend to get a little confused, even more so when we have children.
-Australians use traditional dates and those dates do not coincide with the seasons.
+Australian pagan festivals like Samhain use the traditional date of Halloween (Christian Festival) and those dates do not coincide with the seasons down here.
 Going Trick or Treating isn’t as spooky during October for the kids due to the sun not setting till 9.30pm.
 Yet, getting them to dress up and go door knocking for candy in April is just unheard of and confusing for the kids.

 So when is it?

-Traditionally, it lands on the 31st of October, in the Northern Hemisphere.
-In the South, however, veil is at its thinnest between April 30th and May 1st.
+Traditionally, Samhain lands on the 31st of October, in the Northern Hemisphere.
+Samhain in the Southern Hemisphere, however, the veil is at its thinnest between April 30th and May 1st.
 During this time, divination, scrying and communicating with our ancestors is at its highest point.